 Timings & Entry Fee

-The Royal Palace is open everyday from 9:00 AM to 6:00 PM , remains closed during lunch hours and is closed on public holidays.
+The Thanjavur Maratha Palace is open daily from 9:00 AM to 6:00 PM.
+However, it remains closed during lunch hours and on public holidays.

 Epilogue

-The city of Gangai Konda Cholapuram is situated at 70 kilometres from Tanjore.
-It was built in the early 11th century by King Rajendra Chola, the son and successor of King Rajaraja Chola.
-The city has a prominent place in the history of India as the capital of Chola dynasty for about 250 years.
-The foundation stone of the Gangai Kinda Cholapuram temple was laid in 1020 AD, to represent the essence of Lord Shiva.
-This temple is part of the UNESCO World Heritage Site ‘Great Living Chola Temples’.
+Gangai Konda Cholapuram is located about 70 kilometres from Thanjavur.
+King Rajendra Chola, the son and successor of King Rajaraja Chola, established this historic city in the early 11th century.
+Notably, the city served as the capital of the Chola dynasty for nearly 250 years and holds a significant place in Indian history.
+The foundation stone of the Gangai Konda Cholapuram Temple was laid in 1020 AD to symbolize the supreme essence of Lord Shiva.
+Importantly, this temple forms part of the UNESCO World Heritage Site known as the “Great Living Chola Temples.”

 History of Gangaikonda Cholapuram Temple